mileskin/mood-radiator/README.md

 Installation
 -

+## MongoDB

 Mood radiator uses [MongoDB](http://www.mongodb.org/) as the database.
 You need to have it running on your localhost.
 At startup, Mood radiator automatically creates a database named *moodradiator*.

+Just installing MongoDB for your operating system should be enough.
+You should not need to do any configuration.

+## Node.js

 You will also need [Node.js](http://nodejs.org/) and [npm](http://npmjs.org/).
 You can install the required Node modules like so: